 Students who have not studied the Oxford Brooke University FdSc in Animal Behaviour & Welfare will need to produce a transcript of the modules and learning outcomes they have studied on their level 5 course to allow credit rating by Oxford Brookes University and evidence coverage of sufficient comparable, content to allow entrance to this BSc year.

-There are limited places on the course and the above requirements are minimum requirements.
+The above requirements are minimum requirements.
 Gaining a place on the course will also be subject to a successful interview and a strong UCAS application with an appropriate reference.

 Please note that when you enrol you are accepting that the course content and module descriptions are accurate at the time of publishing and that the course content as described is based on what is possible to deliver under the government advice and social distancing rules at that particular time.
 In the event of changes made to those rules, by national or local government, the College may need to make further alterations to the published course content.
 By enrolling with the College, you will be confirming that you are content to proceed with the course as detailed at that time and on the basis that the programme may be subject to reasonable change.

 On completion of this course you may wish to progress to study at level 7 on a Masters Degree course.
 Previous graduates have progressed into careers with animal charities, as animal technicians, working in zoos, and in education.